 Private Ernest Wainwright, 4691683, 2nd/4th Battalion, King's Own Yorkshire Light Infantry.

 Ernest Wainwright was born in spring 1921, the second of five sons born between 1920 and 1925 to Wilfred and Alice (nee Stephenson) who married at Ossett Holy Trinity Church on the 23rd August 1919.
-Wilfred, a bachelor, was aged 29 years, working as a labourer and living at 6, Wakefield Road, Flushdyke, Ossett and Alice was 26 years of age of 6, Workhouse Yard, Flushdyke, Ossett.
-Wilfred was born in Howden Clough, Batley in late 1890, but by the time he was 7 months old he was living with his parents on Wakefield Road, Ossett.
+Their marriage certificate reveals that Wilfred, a bachelor, was aged 29 years, working as a labourer and living at 6, Wakefield Road, Flushdyke, Ossett.
+His new wife Alice was 26 years of age, of 6, Workhouse Yard, Flushdyke, Ossett.
+Wilfred Wainwright was born in Howden Clough, Batley in late 1890, but by the time he was 7 months-old, his parents had moved to live on Wakefield Road, Ossett.

 Throughout WW2, the 2nd/4th Battalion of KOYLI served in the 138th Infantry Brigade of the 46th Division, and was the first in action in France in 1940.
 It was then a partially-trained L. of C. unit in the GHQ Reserve where Major-General H. C. Curtis was in command of the 46th Infantry Division.